 Rationale 29: To reduce the loss of humidity from the incubator.

-Rationale 30: Damp clothes will cause the infant to become cold and they can also harbour bacteria.
+Rationale 30: Damp clothes will cause the infant to become cold.
 It is easier to view skin integrity.

 Rationale 31: If the skin becomes damp it will cause temperature instability.
-It also can become a breeding ground for bacteria and fungus and effect the skin integrity which is already underdeveloped.
+It also can affect the skin integrity which is already underdeveloped.

 Rationale 32: Humidity in the incubator can cause pooling of water at the bottom which creates an environment for microbial growth.
 Changing the incubator regularly minimises this.
 Fourteen days is as per manufacturing guidelines.